 Look at the above image carefully.
 A credit card contains a number of components that work together.
 Let’s decode all the labels of the credit card:

-• Smart Chip: The smart chip in a credit card is there to provide security.
-The chip creates a unique transaction code for each purchase, making it difficult for fraudsters to duplicate.
+- Smart Chip: Creates a unique transaction code for each purchase, making it much harder for fraudsters to duplicate or steal your card details.

 How to Use a Credit Card for Offline Transactions